CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 ### title:

 - The title field is used to indicate the name of an item.
 This should be a short, descriptive set of words that identify the item.
 Each item may only have one title.
-- *A title is not technically required, but will leave blanks areas in the template.*
+- *A title is not technically required, but will leave blank areas in the template.*
 - Example value: `Haystack Rock`

 ------------

-## Object Details (suggested)
+## Object Detail Fields (suggested):

 These fields are not *required*, but are used to add downloads, display images, or representative icons for the objects on your collection site.